BY THE NUMBERS: The '50 Shades Of Grey' Phenomenon

-Given the amount of fantasy casting that followed the news of a film adaptation last year, the decisions didn’t receive a lot of great feedback.

-Last year, James’ naughty “Twilight” fan fiction quickly rose among best-selling lists, spiking sex toy sales across the nation.

-The “50 Shades” craze transformed the way women were consuming porn with the book becoming the first to sell more than 1 million copies on the Amazon Kindle.
+E.L.
+James’ popular erotic series, “50 Shades of Grey” has taken America by storm.
+The sexy “Twilight” fan fiction that follows naive college graduate Anastasia Steele and the handsome, dominant billionaire Christian Grey has transformed the way women are reading porn—the book just became the first to sell more than 1 million copies on the Amazon Kindle.

+The novels quickly rose among best-selling lists, copies are flying off shelves faster than book stores can stock them and its popularity has spiked sex toy sales across the nation.
+And, now, it’s being turned into a film.

-Since its debut, how big has the 50SoG phenomenon become?
-We crunched the numbers.
+Just how big has the 50SoG phenomenon become?
+We’ve broken down some stats.
+(Don’t worry, we don’t have 50.)

 The first book in the series, '50 Shades of Grey' became the fastest-selling paperback book ever beating out J.K.
 Rowling's 'Harry Potter' series.